Registration & Fundraising FAQs

 Is there a fundraising requirement to ride in the Trek?

 Yes.
-The minimum donation for the One-Day Challenge Ride is $195, in addition to the registration fee.
-The minimum donation for the Two-Day Weekend Ride is $395.
+The minimum donation for the One-Day Challenge Ride is $125, in addition to the $25 dollar registration fee.
 Trekkers who raise at least $1,000 in donations are honored at a special awards dinner and receive a unique “Thank You” gift from Breathe California.

 Riding and Bike Maintenance FAQS